Superphysics Superphysics

 • They had all sorts of sizes, shapes, and dispositions to move or not to move, in all ways and in all directions.

-Some could not move without the others’ moving.
-The more agitated thus had to communicate some of their motion to those that were less agitated.
+The more agitated transferred some of their motion to those that were less agitated.

-Thus, in a short time, all the parts were arranged in order.
+Thus, in a short time, all the particles were arranged in order.

 Each became more or less distant from the center around which it had taken its course, according as it was more or less large and agitated compared to the others.